 - Go to the Output tool tab.

 - Highlight a recipe from the Process Recipes dialog (i.e., the recipe is highlighted with an orange or gray bar) or create a new recipe and then select it by highlighting it.

 - Select the File tab in the Process Recipe tool.

 - From the Root Folder fly-out menu, select (or verify) Output Location from the list.

 - Go to the Output Location tool and select and name the enclosing destination folder.

 - In the Sub Folder field, add a name for the folder (e.g., TIFF Adobe RGB) or use a token (e.g., Recipe Format).
 Add a token by clicking on the adjacent action button (... icon) and select from the Process Recipe Sub Folder Tokens dialog.
 This will automatically create and name a subfolder during processing.

 - Repeat steps 2 to 7 (omitting step 5) to add other Process Recipes.

 - Checkmark the desired recipes in the Process Recipes dialog.

-- From the Process Summary dialog, press Process.
+- From the Process Recipes dialog, press Process.
 The different files can be found in the corresponding subfolders within the output destination folder.